JerloPH/HomeCinema/README.md

 **Example**: ***D:\Movies,D:\Anime,D:\Shows***

 ****

 ## Credits

 [**The Movie Database**](https://www.themoviedb.org/) - Used to fetch movie details from the web.

+****

 ## Find a bug or want a new feature?

 **Submit a ticket at *Issues* tab**.
 - *When submitting a **bug report**,*
-  - Include the App.Log file (Located at the same folder as the main app).
+  - Include the following file (Located at the same folder as the main app):
+    - App.log
+	- HomeCinemaDB.dblog
+	- WebTrailer.log
   - If possible, include a screenshot.
   - Explain the details in full.
+Describe what you are doing or trying to do, on what screen when the error apppeared.
-Strictly **NO GENERIC** *"I get an error"* or *"This app has bugs"*.
+    NOTE: Strictly **NO GENERIC** *"I get an error"* or *"This app has bugs"*.
+  - Try to replicate the error / bug.
   - Failure to comply will make your report probably ignored.
 - *When requesting a **new feature / feature update**,*
   - Include how it works.